Bhavishyaa12/Ad-Nuke/README.md

 - Optionally blocks all the porn sites by specifying `-p` flag

 ⚠️ **Note:**
-Please don't run this script with adaway or some other adblocker (even module) enabled
+Please don't run this script when adaway or any kind of adblocker is enabled

 ## Installation:
 - In Termux: